Skip to content

 Terminal window

-# For systems with MariaDB/MySQL root password set
+# For systems with a MariaDB/MySQL root password set

 mysql -u root -p

-# For systems without root password (Ubuntu often defaults to this)
+# For systems without a root password (Ubuntu often defaults to this)

 sudo mysql